ragz310/highspot-code/README.md

 ## Available Scripts

-Once git cloned to local, in the project directory please run:
+Once git cloned to local, in the project directory please run below scripts:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.<br />